AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

 ### Send a call invitation

-From the caller's client, call `startSingleCallWithUId` or `startInviteUsers` to send a call invitation for one-to-one call or group call.
+From the caller's client, call `startSingleCallWithUId` or `startInviteUsers` to send a call invitation for a one-to-one call or group call.
 You need to specify the call type when calling the method.

 - One-to-one audio call